 The police canine is the only weapon an officer can use that can be recalled after being deployed.
 It also cannot be used against the officer.
 The canine draws focus to itself without an officer present.

 Most police canines are trained to smell for narcotics, whether it be during a building or vehicle search.
 Most, including the Joliet Police Department K-9s, will scent for the following:

 - Methamphetamine (including ecstasy and LSD)

 - Crack Cocaine

-Building and Area Search
+Building & Area Search

-A canine’s sense of smell makes it easier to locate hidden suspects.
-This also saves officers from walking into an ambush.
+A police service dog's sense of smell makes it easier to locate hidden suspects.
+The Joliet Police Department K-9s are utilized to search broad/large areas to save Officers from walking into a potenial ambush.

 A police service dog can scent recently touched/handled items and alert their handler to the items.
 The Joliet Police Department K-9 are used to recover dropped weapons, stolen merchandise/personal property, and other items.